How This Course Works

 The Mom Test is irreplaceable.
 AI tools can tell you what people say online, but they cannot tell you whether a specific human will open their wallet.
 Without the interviews, you’re building features for a problem nobody confirmed exists.

-After interviews, before the brief: run your refined hypothesis through IdeaProof (free tier to start).
-Its multi-model ensemble stress-tests your business logic and catches legal, economic, and competitive blind spots you haven’t considered.
+After the interviews and before the brief, you can run your refined hypothesis through IdeaProof (free tier to start); it stress-tests your business logic and catches legal, economic, and competitive blind spots you haven’t considered.

 You have: 10 interview transcripts + prototype feedback.
 You walk away with: a one-page Product Brief written from real customer vocabulary.
-Time: ~3-5 days.
+Time: ~3-5 days on the calendar - about one evening of writing plus a lunch-break quality check, with a night’s sleep between drafts.

 | Step | What You Do | Key Tool |